Heat pump pool heaters are becoming more and more popular in Central Florida.

-- Secondly, its like sitting in a bathtub and turning on the hot water again after you’ve already been in the tub for a while.
+- Secondly, it’s like sitting in a bathtub and turning on the hot water again after you’ve already been in the tub for a while.
 Down by your feet, you can feel that hot water mixing in with the colder water, but the whole tub has not yet heated up.
-You’ll need to keep that hot water flowing into the tub in order for it all to feel comfortable again.This is what its like for the heat pump pool heater to heat your pool.
+You’ll need to keep that hot water flowing into the tub for it all to feel comfortable again.
+That is what it’s like for the heat pump Pool Heating Services to heat your pool.

-Traditionally, heat pump pool heaters have had whats called a “tube-in-tube” heat exchanger.
-The water flows through a tubed pipe, and on the inside of that pipe is a heat excahnger coil (usually made of an alloy called cupronickel).
+Traditionally, heat pump pool heaters have had what’s called a “tube-in-tube” heat exchanger.
+The water flows through a tubed pipe, and on the inside of that pipe is a heat exchanger coil (usually made of an alloy called cupronickel).
 The water flows between this outer-tube pipe and the inner-tube heat exchanger coil and picks up heat as it flows through it.
-This was effective at heating the water, but one drawback to this style is the need to really push that water through that tube (it won’t just passively “flow” through that tube).
+This device was effective at heating the water, but one drawback to this style is the need to really push that water through that tube (it won’t just passively “flow” through that tube).

-Having a pool heater with a regular tube-in-tube heat exchanger renders the benefits of a varaible-speed pool pump useless because the pool pump must keep the water pressure at a high-level in order to push the water through that tube-in-tube assembly.
-The patented ThermoLink heat exchanger in the AquaCal heat pumps allow the pool pump to ramp itself down to lower pressures, as low as 1560 RPMs.
+Having a pool heater with a regular tube-in-tube heat exchanger renders the benefits of a variable-speed pool pump useless.
+That is because the pool pump must keep the water pressure at a high level in order to push the water through that tube-in-tube assembly.
+The patented ThermoLink heat exchanger in the AquaCal heat pumps allows the pool pump to ramp itself down to lower pressures, as low as 1560 RPMs.
 The tube-in-tube assembly has to run at over 2350 RPMs, a 33% decrease in efficiency.
-This translates to about $25-$94 a month in energy cost that the ThermoLink heat exchanger will save customers compared to tube-in-tube heat exchangers.
+The ThermoLink heat exchanger will save customers approximately $25-94 monthly compared to tube-in-tube heat exchangers.

-If you’re interested in a no pressure, professional estimate, fill out our request form below!
+If you’re interested in a no-pressure, professional estimate, fill out our request form below!

 Oops!
 We could not locate your form.